CM-GAN: Image Inpainting with Cascaded Modulation GAN and Object-Aware Training: Abstract

 \section{Abstract}

 Recent image inpainting methods have made great progress but often struggle to generate plausible image structures when dealing with large holes in complex images.
 This is partially due to the lack of effective network structures that can capture both the long-range dependency and high-level semantics of an image.
-To address these problems, we propose cascaded modulation GAN (CM-GAN), a new network design consisting of an encoder with Fourier convolution blocks that extract multi-scale feature representations from the input image with holes and a StyleGAN-like decoder with a novel cascaded global-spatial modulation block at each scale level.
-In each decoder block, global modulation is first applied to perform coarse semantic-aware structure synthesis, then spatial modulation is applied on the output of global modulation to further adjust the feature map in a spatially adaptive fashion.
+We propose cascaded modulation GAN (CM-GAN), a new network design consisting of an encoder with Fourier convolution blocks that extract multi-scale feature representations from the input image with holes and a dual-stream decoder with a novel cascaded global-spatial modulation block at each scale level.
+In each decoder block, global modulation is first applied to perform coarse and semantic-aware structure synthesis, followed by spatial modulation to further adjust the feature map in a spatially adaptive fashion.
 In addition, we design an object-aware training scheme to prevent the network from hallucinating new objects inside holes, fulfilling the needs of object removal tasks in real-world scenarios.
-Extensive experiments are conducted to show that our method significantly outperforms existing methods in both quantitative and qualitative evaluation. \keywords{Image Inpainting, Generative Adversarial Networks}
+Extensive experiments are conducted to show that our method significantly outperforms existing methods in both quantitative and qualitative evaluation.
+Please refer to the project page: \url{https://github.com/htzheng/CM-GAN-Inpainting}. \keywords{Image Inpainting, Generative Adversarial Networks}